dornerworks/xen-rpi4-builder/README.md

 This script is a little bit like [https://github.com/mirage/xen-arm-builder](https://github.com/mirage/xen-arm-builder) and [https://github.com/RPi-Distro/pi-gen](https://github.com/RPi-Distro/pi-gen) but for Xen+Ubuntu instead of Raspbian.
 More info about Ubuntu Base is available here [https://wiki.ubuntu.com/Base](https://wiki.ubuntu.com/Base).

+## Limitations

+* System RAM limited to 1024M
+* PCIe not working
+* HDMI not working
+* Raspberry Pi kernel not suitable for domU